Clean Cart Not Charging or Hitting? Fix It Now

 The device produces vapor, but it is thin, flavorless, or significantly weaker than expected:

-1. Charge fully before use.
+Charge fully before use.
 A low battery cannot heat the coil to optimal temperature.
 Weak hits are often just a low battery.
-Charge until the LED indicates full.
+Charge until the LED indicates full (light turns off or changes color).

-2. Slow your draw speed.
+Slow your draw speed.
 Drawing too fast pulls cool air through the chamber before the coil fully heats the oil.
-Slow, 3–4 second draws produce thicker, more flavorful vapor.
+Slow, 3 to 4 second draws produce thicker, more flavorful vapor.

-3. Wait between puffs.
+Wait between puffs.
 Chain-vaping (rapid consecutive draws) does not give the coil time to re-saturate with oil.
-Wait 15–30 seconds between hits for the best results.
+Wait 15 to 30 seconds between hits for the best results.

 Clogged Airflow

 You draw hard but feel resistance, or the airflow feels restricted.
-Clogging is caused by condensed oil buildup in the mouthpiece or airway:
+Clogging is caused by condensed oil buildup in the mouthpiece or airway.
+This is normal with thick cannabis oil and happens occasionally with any vape device.

-3. Clear the mouthpiece.
-If accessible, use a toothpick or thin pin to gently clear any visible residue from the mouthpiece opening.
-Do not push debris into the device — pull it out.
+Clear the mouthpiece.
+Use a toothpick or thin pin to gently clear any visible residue from the mouthpiece opening.
+Do not push debris into the device.
+Pull it out.

-4. Store upright in a warm room.
+Store upright in a warm room.
 Prevention is the best cure.
-Storing upright at room temperature significantly reduces clogging over the life of the device.
+Storing upright at room temperature (60 to 80 degrees Fahrenheit) significantly reduces clogging over the life of the device.

 Authentic Clean Carts use engineered clog-resistant airflow pathways.
-If your device clogs frequently or immediately, this is a strong sign it may be counterfeit.
-Genuine units experience minimal clogging — occasional condensation is normal, but constant blockage is not.
+If your device clogs frequently or immediately out of the box, this is a strong indicator it may be counterfeit.
+Genuine units experience minimal clogging.
+Occasional condensation is normal, but constant blockage is not.

 Burnt or Off Taste

 A burnt, harsh, or chemical taste is unpleasant and concerning.
-Here is what causes it and how to address it:
+Here is what causes it:

 CauseExplanationSolution

-Oil nearly depletedWhen oil runs low, the coil starts dry-firing against the wick materialIf you can see through the oil window and it is nearly empty, the device is done.
+Oil nearly depletedWhen oil runs low, the coil starts dry-firing against the wick materialIf the oil window shows nearly empty, the device is done.
 Stop using it.

-Chain vapingRapid consecutive draws overheat the coil before oil re-saturatesWait 15–30 seconds between puffs
+Chain vapingRapid consecutive draws overheat the coil before oil re-saturatesWait 15 to 30 seconds between puffs

-If a brand-new, full device produces a burnt or chemical taste on the first draw, stop using it immediately.
+Safety note: If a brand-new, full device produces a burnt or chemical taste on the first draw, stop using it immediately.
 This should never happen with an authentic Clean Cart.
 It is a strong indicator of a counterfeit product with unsafe oil.
+The ceramic heating elements in genuine Clean Carts are calibrated to the viscosity of liquid diamond and live resin oil and should never produce a burnt taste on a full, new device.

 The LED on your Clean Cart communicates device status.
-Here is what different patterns mean:
+Here is what each pattern means:

 LED BehaviorMeaningAction